Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Achieving Best-of-both-worlds Best Arm Identification

 \begin{example} {\it The randomized algorithm of \cite{pmlr-v272-blum25a} may fail to identify the best-arm on instances where the UCB-style algorithms of \cite{metelli_stochastic_2022,mussi2024best} find the best-arm.} We set the reward function for the best arm as $f_{i^*}(t)=1$ for all $t$, and for any other arm $i\ne i^*$ as $f_{i}(t)=\min\{\frac{t}{T},\frac{1}{2}\}$, where $T$ is the time horizon.
 We assume that $k$ is large (in particular, $k\ge 4$).
 Now, the randomized round-robin algorithm selects the optimal arm as its first or second arm with probability at most $2/k$.
 Otherwise, it keeps playing a sub-optimal arm till time $T/2$, and a different sub-optimal arm for the rest of the time horizon.
 Thus, with probability at least $1-\frac{2}{k}$, the best arm identified by the algorithm is sub-optimal by at least a factor of 2 (with respect to both its cumulative reward and its final pull).
 On the other hand, for the UCB-based algorithms, we can upper bound the number of exploratory pulls of the sub-optimal arms, and the algorithm succeeds in identifying the best arm $i^*$. \end{example}

-On the other hand, the following example shows that the UCB-variant (R-UCBE) developed for the improving bandits best arm identification problem by~\cite{mussi2024best} has sub-optimal worst-case performance.
+The following example shows that the UCB-variant (R-UCBE) developed for the improving bandits BAI problem by~\cite{mussi2024best} has sub-optimal worst-case performance.

 \begin{example} {\it The UCB-based algorithm of ~\cite{mussi2024best} for best-arm identification may output an arm with $\Omega(k)$ sub-optimal reward compared to the actual best arm on some instances.} We adapt the example used by \cite{pmlr-v272-blum25a} in their lower bound construction.
 Set $f_{i^*}(t)=t/T$ for all $t$ for the optimal arm $i^*$, and for any other arm $i\ne i^*$ as $f_{i}(t)=\min\left\{\frac{t}{T},\frac{1}{k}\right\}$.
 Due to the exploration term in UCB, while the arm rewards are identical, each arm gets pulled an equal number of times.
 By time $T$, each arm gets pulled $T/k$ times, and all the arms appear identical to the algorithm.
-Thus, the best arm learned by the algorithm may be sub-optimal (with respect to both its cumulative reward and its final pull) by a factor of $\Omega(k)$. \end{example}
+Thus, the best arm learned by the algorithm may be sub-optimal (with respect to both its cumulative reward and its final pull) by a factor of $\Omega(k)$.
+In contrast, the PTRR algorithm family guarantees a worst-case competitive ratio of $O(\sqrt{k})$ or smaller.\looseness-1 \end{example}